Share this Post

-- A sump pump setup with a discharge pipe that takes water a safe distance away from the house to avoid recycling the water back towards the basement.
+- A sump pump setup with a discharge pipe takes water a safe distance away from the house to avoid recycling the water back towards the basement.

 If you finish your basement without waterproofing it first, you could find yourself dealing with unforeseeable problems, such as:

-- Odor produced by mold and mildew.
+- The odor is produced by mold and mildew.

-- Buckling tile, damp wood or carpet.
+- Buckling tile, damp wood, or carpet.